Canada profile - Timeline

 1497 - Italian-born navigator John Cabot reaches the coasts of Newfoundland and Cape Breton.

 1534 - Jacques Cartier explores the St Lawrence river, and claims the shores of the Gulf of St Lawrence for France.

 1583 - Newfoundland becomes England's first overseas colony.

-1600s - Fur trade rivalry between the French, English and Dutch; the Europeans exploit existing rivalries between local people to form alliances.
+1600s - Fur trade rivalry between the French, English and Dutch; the Europeans exploit existing rivalries between local peoples to form alliances.

 1627 - Company of New France established to govern and exploit "New France" - France's North American colonies.